Setting Up an Environment – How To Create Your Own ERC20 Cryptocurrency Token in 2020

 NPM

-The second software packages we need is NPM and it stands for Node Package Manager and that’s exactly what it is and it will enable us to download some node packages in a very convenient and easy manner.
+The second software package we need is NPM, which stands for Node Package Manager.
+That’s exactly what it is, and it will enable us to download some Node packages in a very convenient and easy manner.

 Truffle

-The third software package that we will install today is Truffle and it’s just a development environment, testing, framework, and asset pipeline for Ethereum.
+The third software package that we will install today is Truffle.
+It’s just a development environment, testing framework, and asset pipeline for Ethereum.
 It makes our lives as Ethereum smart contract developers easier.

 Geth

-The fourth software package that we will install is GETH or Go Ethereum in its full name and what it is.
+The fourth software package that we will install is GETH, or Go Ethereum, in its full name.
 It’s a command-line interface for running a full Ethereum node.
-Basically, it enables us to do everything that a real live Ethereum node is capable of doing such as transferring funds, mining blocks, inspecting block history, creating accounts, and anything else that is possible on a live Ethereum node.
-It also allows us to create our own private network which enables us to fully test our application before deploying it to the live network.
-Keep in mind that GETH can also be used to connect to actual live Ethereum node which we will also do later of course.
+Basically, it enables us to do everything that a real live Ethereum node is capable of doing, such as transferring funds, mining blocks, inspecting block history, creating accounts, and anything else that is possible on a live Ethereum node.
+It also allows us to create our own private network, which enables us to fully test our application before deploying it to the live network.
+Keep in mind that GETH can also be used to connect to an actual live Ethereum node, which we will also do later in the course.

 testrpc

-The fifth package that we need to install is testrcp and ‘testrcp’ is a node.js based Ethereum client for testing and development of smart contracts.
-Keep in mind that’s only an emulator of an Ethereum node not a real node like GETH.
-First blocks mining and other operations are almost instantaneous, notably, it uses in-memory mechanism for storage, not space on the disk-like GETH does, meaning that all the changes that you do on the blockchain have gone once the node is stopped.
+The fifth package that we need to install is testrpc. testrpc is a Node.js-based Ethereum client for testing and development of smart contracts.
+Keep in mind that it’s only an emulator of an Ethereum node, not a real node like GETH.
+First, block mining and other operations are almost instantaneous.
+Notably, it uses an in-memory mechanism for storage, not space on the disk like GETH does, meaning that all the changes that you make on the blockchain are gone once the node is stopped.

-So this is it, these are the 5 packages that we will install.
-Now search for the video which corresponds to the platform that you use and follow the instructions.
+So this is it!
+These are the 5 packages that we will install.
+Now search for the video that corresponds to the platform that you use and follow the instructions.